TargetProcess/taucharts-docs/advanced/elements.md

           {x:6, y:1, name: 'secondLine'},
       ];
 ```
-and you will create graphic with params
+and you create a chart with parameters:

 ```javascript
    var lineElement = {